falcosecurity/event-generator/docs/event-generator_bench.md

-## event-generator test
+## event-generator bench

-Run and test actions
+Benchmark for Falco

 ### Synopsis

-Performs a variety of suspect actions and test them against a running Falco instance.
+Benchmark a running Falco instance.

+This command generates a high number of Event Per Second (EPS), to test the events throughput allowed by Falco.
+The number of EPS is controlled by the "--sleep" option: reduce the sleeping duration to increase the EPS.
+If the "--loop" option is set, the sleeping duration is halved on each round.
+The "--pid" option can be used to monitor the Falco process.
+The easiest way to get the PID is by appending the following snippet:
+--pid $(ps -ef | awk '$8=="falco" {print $2}')

+N.B.:
-Note that the Falco gRPC Output must be enabled to use this command.
+	- the Falco gRPC Output must be enabled to use this command
+	- also, you may need to increase the "outputs.rate" and "outputs.max_burst" values within the Falco configuration, otherwise EPS will be rate-limited by the throttling mechanism.

-Without arguments it tests all actions, otherwise only those actions matching the given regular expression.
+Since not all actions can be used for benchmarking, only those actions matching the given regular expression are used.

 Warning: